Lithium-ion battery

-Lithium-ion batteries can be a safety hazard if not properly engineered and manufactured since cells have flammable electrolytes and if damaged or incorrectly charged, can lead to explosions and fires.
-Much development has made progress in manufacturing safe lithium-ion batteries.
-Lithium ion all solid state batteries are being developed to eliminate the flammable electrolyte.
-Improperly recycled batteries can create toxic waste, especially from toxic metals and are at risk of fire.
-Moreover, both lithium and other key strategic minerals used in batteries have significant issues at extraction, with lithium being water intensive in often arid regions and other minerals often being conflict minerals such as cobalt.
-Both environmental issues have encouraged some researchers to improve mineral efficiency and alternatives such as iron-air batteries.
+Lithium-ion batteries can be a fire or explosion hazard as they contain flammable electrolytes.
+Progress has been made in the development and manufacturing of safer lithium-ion batteries.
+Lithium-ion solid-state batteries are being developed to eliminate the flammable electrolyte.
+Recycled batteries can create toxic waste, including from toxic metals, and are a fire risk.
+Lithium and other minerals can have significant issues in mining, with lithium being water intensive in often arid regions and other minerals used in some Li-ion chemistries potentially being conflict minerals such as cobalt.
+Environmental issues have encouraged some researchers to improve mineral efficiency and find alternatives such as lithium iron phosphate lithium-ion chemistries or non-lithium-based battery chemistries such as sodium-ion and iron-air batteries.